-Prestera Center remains open during the state of emergency and "stay at home" order for West Virginia.
+Prestera Center remains open during the public health emergency as an essential healthcare provider in West Virginia.
 There may be changes to how and where services are provided, for example, we may ask to take your temperature before we see you and ask questions about recent travel and recent illnesses.
 We will provide services through a secure internet connection and video conferencing equipment.
 We may call you on the telephone at your appointment time for an evaluation or assessment, for therapy or counseling, or to "see" one of our medical staff who may provide a psychiatric evaluation and call in medication(s).
 As a life-preserving essential healthcare service, Prestera Center staff are here and available when you need us.

 Preventing the Spread of COVID-19

 Prevent the possible spread of respiratory diseases like COVID-19 or the Novel Coronavirus.
 Follow these recommendations issued by the Centers for Disease Control and Prevention, the CDC:

 - Avoid close contact with people who are sick

 - Maintain a distance of at least six feet between you and others